 Rewards of gold futures investing:

-- As mentioned, trading gold futures allows investors the flexibility of paying a certain amount when the deal is made, and then paying the remaining amount on the agreed upon date.
+- As mentioned, trading gold futures allows investors the flexibility of paying a certain amount when a deal is made, and then paying the remaining amount on the agreed-upon date.

-- That means if investors are able to sell quickly, it’s likely they will never pay for all the gold they purchased.
-Rather, they will likely pay 2 percent up front, while any loss will be adjusted on a downpayment and paid back in net.
+- That means if investors are able to sell quickly, it’s probable they will never pay for all the gold they purchased.
+Rather, they will likely pay 2 percent upfront, while any loss will be adjusted on a downpayment and paid back in net.